NotNite/RNSReloaded/RNSReloaded.CustomBossTest/notes.md

 - `spawnDelay2`
 - `spawnDelayTotal`
 - `eraseDelay`: Delay before the object(s) are removed, for patterns that remain activated for an extended period.
-- `permanent`: Can be used instead of `eraseDelay`, makes the object remain activated indefinitely.
+- `permanent`: Sometimes used instead of `eraseDelay`, makes the object remain activated indefinitely.
 - `timeBetween`: Time between activations for patterns which perform multiple actions in sequence
 - `radius`: Radius of circular objects and patterns that measure the distance from an object.
+- `width`: Width of line objects.
 - `fanAngle`: Angular width of conal patterns.
 - `scale`: Scale factor for size of object(s).
-- `scaleInc`
+- `scaleInc`: Scale factor increment for objects which change size.
 - `scaleEnd`
 - `kbAmount`: Amount of knockback applied to targets.
 - `hbsColorInd`